tdiprima/claude-config/README.md

 # Claude 🐾

-This repo exists so I don't have to think about it the next time I have to set up a new machine.
+This repo exists so I can bootstrap a new machine fast. ⚡️

-CLAUDE.md and the `rules` and `skills` directories go in `/Users/bear/.claude`
+`CLAUDE.md` and the `rules` and `skills` directories go in `/Users/bear/.claude`

 ```sh
 # First, install Claude Code